PlexTechIP/plex-mailer/README.md

 ## 1. Prerequisites

-In order to run Plexmailer
+In order to run Plexmailer, you need to have Python 3 installed.

 ## 2. Installation